Emperor Xuan of Han Liu Xun — Great Monarch Came From Prison and the Commoners' World

 An Honorable Prince Growing Up In A Prison

-So he was settled in a place where people selected and purchased stuff for the royal palace, where he was poorly provided and without proper education.
+So, he was settled in a place where people selected and purchased stuff for the royal palace, where he was poorly provided and without proper education.

-During that time, he also met his true love Xu Pingjun and married her.
+During that time, he met his true love Xu Pingjun and married her.

-Selected As A Puppet Emperor by A Powerful Minister
+Enthronement As A Puppet Emperor

 Soon, the current emperor passed away and left no sons.

-However, except for the noble identity and a good reputation among the civilians, Liu Xun, now Emperor Xuan of Han, had few political resources among the ruling class.
+Except for his noble identity, and a good reputation among the civilians, Liu Bingyi, now changed his name to Liu Xun, had few political resources among the ruling class.

 Great Love between Emperor Xuan of Han and His Queen

-Pingjun soon passed away when she was only 19 years old, but Liu Xun didn't know the real reason yet.
+Xu Pingjun, Empress Gong Ai, passed away when she was only 20 years old, but Emperor Xuan of Han didn't know the real reason yet.